 Troubleshooting of the capstan servo may be performed by signal tracing with a voltmeter or oscilloscope.
-The capstan servo schematic diagram in Section 7 shows the DC voltages occurring at various points throughout the ramp generator and servo amplifier circuitry.
+The capstan servo schematic diagram in section 7 shows the DC voltages occurring at various points throughout the ramp generator and servo amplifier circuitry.

 Thread the machine and then press the LOAD button.
 This will generate a forward command, creating the indicated voltages.
-Depressing the LOAD button also actuates relay Kl, which connects the capstan and reel motors to their respective servo amplifiers.
-With Kl activated, the capstan may be run forward and reverse with the service switch.
+Depressing the LOAD button also actuates relay K1, which connects the capstan and reel motors to their respective servo amplifiers.
+With K1 activated, the capstan may be run forward and reverse with the service switch.
 If a power transistor in the capstan servo power amplifier is found to be bad the other power transistors in the amplifier should be carefully checked before applying power.
+Also check the diodes located on the RP power card which protect the servo transistors from inductive voltages generated by the motor.

-The speed and start/stop control circuits of the servo depend upon the +5(S) power supply, all 1% resistors in the servo, the timing capacitor at Zl and the four diodes connected to the capstan +5(S) lines.
-Changing any of the above mentioned components of the motor/tachometer will change the tape speed or start/stop time, necessitating re-adjustment of the capstan potentiometers as described above.
+The speed and start/stop control circuits of the servo depend upon the +5(S) power supply, all 1% resistors in the servo, the timing capacitor at Z1 and the four diodes connected to the capstan +5(S) lines.
+Changing any of the above mentioned components or the motor/tachometer will change the tape speed or start/stop time, necessitating re-adjustment of the capstan potentiometers as described in 6.4.4.
 If it is necessary to replace other components such as transistors or operational amplifiers the servo should not require readjustment.